bldl/emplace-spidermonkey/README.md

 ### Step 4 - iterating through the map entries

+  Now that we’ve set up our initial structure and verified our `MapObject`, the next step is to iterate through the entries within the map.
+This allows us to examine each key-value pair to determine if the specified key already exists, which will help us decide whether to update an existing value or insert a new one.
+To achieve this we first have to set up an iteration of the `entries` list.

+  __Specification Line:__

    ```
    4. For each Record { [[Key]], [[Value]] } e that is an element of entries, do
    ```

-   **Different methods of iteration is used the other self-hosted Map methods**
+  Different methods of iteration is used in the other self-hosted Map methods.
+The specification states that we should use a `for-of loop`.
+Look at existing methods and create the for-loop.

    <details>
    <summary>Solution</summary>